I'm Off Then (film)

 I'm Off Then (Ich bin dann mal weg) is a 2015 German film directed by Julia von Heinz, based on the book I'm Off Then: Losing and Finding Myself on the Camino de Santiago by Hape Kerkeling.
+It explores the physical and spiritual comeback of Kerkeling from an existential crisis as he pilgrims on a path to Santiago de Compostela.